Current Project Status Map of the Yonge Street road closure in Holland Landing

 The total eligible project costs are approximately $6.3 million, of which the federal government is investing $3.8 million.
 The Town and York Region will contribute the remaining.

-Project Updates & Next Steps
+Project Updates and Next Steps

 You will be informed about the status of the project through regular updates on this website; for example, utility relocations, construction scheduling and potential construction impactsCome back to this website often for the latest news!